elctrc/draftone/README.md

 python draftone.py new_document.txt
 ```

-Where "new_story.txt" is either a new filename for your document or one that
+Where "new_document.txt" is either a new filename for your document or one that
 already exists (the program will not overwrite but will append to it).

 Now get writing!

+*Options:*
+- Type "Enter" for a newline
+- Type "p" to see the previous line of text

+## notes on usage
+There is no spellchecker or even a way to go back and edit your work, unless
+you do it before hitting Enter.
+Once you quit and save, you will see your total
+word count (for what you added this session) along with a readout of the text.